devlongs/devlongs/README.md

 <b>Engineering with Go & Solidity</b> <br /><br />
 I am skilled at developing and maintaining Geth nodes, and have experience working with Ethereum's decentralized applications and smart contracts.

 I have a good understanding of the Ethereum blockchain and it's underlying technology.
 Adept at utilizing various Geth commands and APIs to interact with the Ethereum network.
+Additionally, I have a thorough knowledge of Optimism's OP Stack, which is the set of software that powers Optimism and significantly simplifies the process of creating L2 blockchains.

 I have a strong passion for blockchain technology and its potential to revolutionize the way we conduct businesses and exchange value.
 Active member of the Ethereum and Go community and contribute to open-source projects.